PaasmerIoT/C-SDK-V2_0_1_1/README.md

 ## Overview

-The **Paasmer SDK** for **Single Board Computers (SBC)** like Raspberry-PI, Banana-PI, Orange-PI, Odroidxu4 and also for **CC3200 LaunchPad XL** is a collection of source files that enables you to connect to the Paasmer IoT Platform.
+The **Paasmer SDK** for **Single Board Computers (SBC)** like Raspberry-PI, Banana-PI, Orange-PI, Odroidxu4, BeagleBone Black and also for **CC3200 LaunchPad XL** is a collection of source files that enables you to connect to the Paasmer IoT Platform.
 It includes the transport client for **MQTT** with **TLS** support.
 It is distributed in source form and intended to be built into customer firmware along with application code, other libraries and RTOS.

 ## Features

 The **SBC-CC3200-SDK** simplifies access to the Pub/Sub functionality of the **Paasmer IoT** broker via **MQTT**.
-The SDK has been tested to work on the **Raspberrp Pi 3** running Raspbian Jessie and on the **CC3200 LaunchPad XL** running TI-RTOS.
+The SDK has been tested to work on the **Raspberrp Pi 3** running Raspbian Jessie, **BeagleBone Black** running Debian and on the **CC3200 LaunchPad XL** running TI-RTOS.
 Support for Other SBC's running any flavors of Linux would be available shortly.

 ## MQTT Connection